Autoclave: Quality assurance

 In order to sterilize items effectively, it is important to use optimal parameters when running an autoclave cycle.
 A 2017 study performed by the Johns Hopkins Hospital biocontainment unit tested the ability of pass-through autoclaves to decontaminate loads of simulated biomedical waste when run on the factory default setting.
 The study found that 18 of 18 (100%) mock patient loads (6 PPE, 6 linen, and 6 liquid loads) passed sterilization tests with the optimized parameters compared to only 3 of 19 (16%) mock loads that passed with use of the factory default settings.

 There are physical, chemical, and biological indicators that can be used to ensure that an autoclave reaches the correct temperature for the correct amount of time.
-If a non-treated or improperly treated item can be confused for a treated item, then there is the risk that they will become mixed up, which, in some areas such as surgery, is critical.
+If a non-treated or improperly treated item can be confused with a treated item, then there is the risk that they will be mixed up, which is critical in areas such as surgery.

 Chemical indicators on medical packaging and autoclave tape change color once the correct conditions have been met, indicating that the object inside the package, or under the tape, has been appropriately processed.
 Autoclave tape is only a marker that steam and heat have activated the dye.
 The marker on the tape does not indicate complete sterility.
 A more difficult challenge device, named the Bowie-Dick device after its inventors, is also used to verify a full cycle.
 This contains a full sheet of chemical indicator placed in the center of a stack of paper.
 It is designed specifically to prove that the process achieved full temperature and time required for a normal minimum cycle of 134 °C for 3.5–4 minutes.

 To prove sterility, biological indicators are used.
 Biological indicators contain spores of a heat-resistant bacterium, Geobacillus stearothermophilus.
 If the autoclave does not reach the right temperature, the spores will germinate when incubated and their metabolism will change the color of a pH-sensitive chemical.
 Some physical indicators consist of an alloy designed to melt only after being subjected to a given temperature for the relevant holding time.
 If the alloy melts, the change will be visible.

 Some computer-controlled autoclaves use an F0 (F-nought) value to control the sterilization cycle.
 F0 values are set for the number of minutes of sterilization equivalent to 121 °C at 103 kPa above atmospheric pressure for 15 minutes.
 Since exact temperature control is difficult, the temperature is monitored, and the sterilization time adjusted accordingly.